 We aim to facilitate access to the juicing process to all members of the community.

-We recognise that the amount of fruit produced year on year can fluctuate enourmously - from the meagre to the abundant.
+We recognise that the amount of fruit produced year on year can fluctuate enormously - from the meagre to the abundant.
 Furthermore, we appreciate that not all of the community have access to trees, orchards or fruit to justify hiring our equipment.
 Therefore our Community Juicing sessions are scheduled weekly to support juice production for those with small quantities of fruit.

-- Limit to the amount of fruit.
+- Limit the amount of fruit.
 If you have more than a couple of sacks of apples then you really should be hiring the kit for a day otherwise others don't get a chance to juice their fruit.

 - Wash the apples before you come.